How to Ship Perishable Food

 Freeze Protection Services

 Shipping temperature-sensitive cargo and perishable food means that your products are vulnerable to changes in temperature—both heat and cold.
-To optimize your shipment’s protection, there are various add on services that are available and should be considered.
+To optimize your shipment’s protection, add-on services are available and should be considered.

-Freeze protection services are a shipping accessorial or add on service you can choose/add during the freight quote process.
-Freeze protection services keep your cold-sensitive freight protected from freezing when your shipment passes through extremely cold regions or is shipped during winter months.
-Remember, even temperatures that dip below 32 degrees for a brief period of time could cause major damage or product spoilage.
+Freeze protection services are shipping accessorial or add-on services you can choose/add during the freight quote process.
+Freeze protection services protect your cold-sensitive freight from freezing when your shipment passes through frigid regions or is shipped during winter.
+Remember, even temperatures that dip below 32 degrees briefly could cause significant damage or product spoilage.
 While the saying goes, “Don’t cry over spilled milk,” you might cry over spoiled cargo!

 Specialized Equipment for Perishable Food

-When you choose expedited shipping, your freight goes to the front of the shipping line, so to speak.
+Your freight goes to the front of the line when you choose expedited shipping.
 That’s because expedited freight gets priority over regular freight shipments.

 Choose a Shipping Partner that Understands Perishable Freight Shipping

-Work with a trusted, award-winning cold chain freight shipping partner to make sure your shipment receives the care and attention it needs to arrive safely.
-FreightCenter is a third-party logistics provider (3PL) who earned the Food Logistics 2020 Top 3PL & Cold Storage Provider recognition for helping shippers find the best temperature-controlled options.
+Work with a trusted, award-winning cold chain freight shipping partner to ensure your shipment receives the care and attention it needs to arrive safely.
+FreightCenter is a third-party logistics provider (3PL) that earned the Food Logistics 2020 Top 3PL & Cold Storage Provider recognition for helping shippers find the best temperature-controlled options.

+Ship your perishable food and temperature-sensitive cargo securely and successfully with FreightCenter!
 Don’t let worrying about how to ship perishable items spoil your day!
-Ship your perishable food and temperature-sensitive cargo securely and successfully with FreightCenter!
 Our freight shipping experts are ready to help.
-Give us a call at 8007167608 or get started with a free online quote.
+Call us at 800.716.7608, or get started with a free online quote.